oliviergauthier/gradle-appcenter-plugin/README.md

 - `APPCENTER_NOTIFY_TESTERS` : Notify testers

 ## Timeouts
 By default plugin set timeouts to 60 seconds.
-You can override them with the following environment variables :
+You can override them with the following properties :
 - http.timeout.connect
 - http.timeout.read
 - http.timeout.write

+You can define those properties in your local `gradle.properties` or global `~/.gradle/gradle.properties`

 # Common mistakes
 You have integrated the plugin and you didn't found generated tasks ?